 For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
 Further, professional standards require us to also communicate the effect of uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or disclosures, and the financial statements as a whole.
-There were no corrected or uncorrected misstatements noted based on procedures performed.
+There were no uncorrected or corrected misstatements identified as a result of our audit procedures.